-Politicians who aid public ser ants to participate in politi might also be barred from pa ticipating in politics in the futu Regina Mwatha, the acti chairperson of the Commissi on Administrative Justice (CA warned public servants again taking part in political activiti or face the law.
+Politicians who aid public ser ants to participate in politi might also be barred from pe ticipating in politics in the futu Regina Mwatha, the actu chairperson of the Commissi-on Administrative Justice (CA, warned public servants again taking part in political activiti or face the law.

-Office of the Ombudsman commissioner Saadia Mohan (left) address ing the media the sacking of county worke by governors the commission offices in Nale yesterday.
+Office of the Ombudsman commissioner Saadia Mohar (left) address ing the media the sacking o county worke by governors the commissi offices in Nai yesterday.
 Sh is with the co mission's acti chairperson, Regina Mwat

-Ombudsman to probe Garissa varsity attack Ombudsman orders fresh probe into 2015 KICC tender disputes BY JAMES MBAKA THE ombudsman has launched investigations into
+Ombudsman to probe

+Garissa varsity attack Ombudsman orders fresh probe the 2013 Westgate Shopping into 2015 KICC tender disputes BY JAMES MBAKA Mall attack, the 2014 Naire THE ombudsman has go through hell to get dues' Retirees

 Complainants say they had already done some renovations before the jobs were ancelled and they have not been paid.
-They say banks are now after their property
+They say banks are now after their property ...

-PUBLIC SERVICE | Commission recommends overhaul of pension payment system
+PUBLIC SERVICE | Commission recommission with overhaul of pension payment system